-During the current fiscal year, Babson Global, a wholly owned subsidiary of Babson College, entered into a Technical Academic Services Agreement and a Name and Intellectual Property (IP) Agreement with Lockheed Martin Corporation and EMAAR, The Economic City, to work together in furtherance of the establishment, development and operation of an institution of higher education in the King Abdullah Economic City in the Kingdom of Saudi Arabia focusing on entrepreneurship (the "New College").
-These agreements will result in Babson Global receiving approximately \$52.2 million over the period of time spanning from the current fiscal year to 10 years after the school is opened, which is expected to occur during fiscal year 2016, for the use of Babson IP, Academic Development Services, and Technical Academic Services.
+During the prior fiscal year, Babson Global, a wholly owned subsidiary of Babson College, entered into a Technical Academic Services Agreement and a Name and Intellectual Property (IP) Agreement with Lockheed Martin Corporation and EMAAR, The Economic City, to work together in furtherance of the establishment, development and operation of an institution of higher education in the King Abdullah Economic City in the Kingdom of Saudi Arabia focusing on entrepreneurship (the "New College").
+These agreements will result in Babson Global receiving approximately \$52.2 million over a period of time beginning in 2014 for ten years after the school is opened, which is expected to occur during fiscal year 2016, for the use of Babson IP, Academic Development Services, and Technical Academic Services.
 In addition, there was a gift agreement entered into between Babson Global and Lockheed Martin to establish a Center for Entrepreneurial Leadership in the Kingdom of Saudi Arabia.